-Running is a popular mode of exercise that many chose but don’t fully.
+Running is a popular mode of exercise that many chose but don’t fully understand.
 We have never had any client come to us asking to look like a long distance runner, but many chose long distance running as their only form of exercise.

 Many people believe that the physical exertion and pain that comes from running must be good for burning calories and fat.
 That is why as soon as the weather has perked up, all the runners are out in an attempt to get their summer bodies ready for the beach.